 When the Columbia-Presbyterian Medical Center and the New York Hospital-Cornell Medical Center merged, an opportunity to enhance the residency program training in plastic surgery became evident.
 With the full cooperation of the founding residency program director, Dr. Ferdinand Odofile, MD, the independent Harlem Hospital program was combined with the two lvy League programs to create the current educational paradigm.
 In this way, the program exposes residents to all facets of plastic surgery training in a broad array of all potential learning environments from the quaternary referral hospital to the major academic medical center to the city hospital.
 Each campus has its own particular focus and allows our residents the opportunity to experience the depth and breadth of plastic surgery practiced in ways unparalleled elsewhere.
 The training program has completed its transition to a fully integrated model.
 Resident performance on the certifying and qualifying exams has met and exceeded expectations.
 The goal of all of us on the faculty is to produce the next generation of leaders in plastic surgery.
 Residents have assumed leadership positions in their communities, in organized plastic surgery and in academic medical centers.
 The faculty will work with each resident to formulate a plan to facilitate development of their desired plastic surgery practice after graduation from the program.
-Plastic Surgery is about quality of life.
-Our surgeons enhance body image and appearance.
-Or, as necessary, we can address the full spectrum of reconstructive problems patients face, from birth throughout one's lifetime.
+Plastic Surgery is about restoring quality of life for our patients, whether it is restoring to normal or enhancing appearance, from birth throughout one's lifetime.
 Thank you for your interest in our New York-Presbyterian Hospital Plastic Surgery training program.
 I look forward to meeting with each of you.
 Robert T. Grant, MD, MSc, FACS Plastic Surgeon-in-Chief NewYork-Presbyterian Hospital The University of Columbia and Weill Cornell Medicine